mscdex/ssh2/README.md

 This is a normal **streams2** Duplex Stream, with the following changes:

 * A boolean property 'allowHalfOpen' exists and behaves similarly to the property of the same name for net.Socket.
-When the stream's end() is called, if 'allowHalfOpen' is true, only EOF will be sent (the server can still send data if they have not already sent EOF).
-The default value for this property is `false`.
+When the stream's end() is called, if 'allowHalfOpen' is `true`, only EOF will be sent (the server can still send data if they have not already sent EOF).
+The default value for this property is `true`.

 * For shell():